jaimdaza/jaimdaza/README.md

-- 👋 Hi, I'm @jaimdaza
+- 👋 Hi, I'm Jaime Daza
-- 👀 I'm interested in programming and soccer
+- 👀 I'm interested in programming and soccer.
-- 🌱 I am currently learning node
+- 🌱 I am currently learning nodejs.
-- 💞️ I am looking to collaborate on node projects
+- 💞️ I am looking to collaborate on nodejs projects.
-- 📫 How to contact me, jaimdaza@gmail.com
+- 📫 How to contact me, jaimdaza@gmail.com.

 <!---
 jaimdaza/jaimdaza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.